 Prosecutors will begin their cross examination today of former Virginia Governor Bob McDonnell in the federal corruption trial against him and his wife Maureen.
 Bob and Maureen McDonnell are charged with accepting $177,000 in gifts and loans from former Star Scientific CEO Jonnie Williams in exchange for official acts to promote the company’s dietary supplement.

-Analyst Jeff Schapiro discusses the week's testimony in the McDonnell corruption trial and Eric Cantor's possible other motives for stepping down early.
+WCVE analyst Jeff Schapiro discusses the McDonnell corruption trial and other Virginia political news.

 Bob McDonnell testified yesterday that he was unaware of the first $50,000 loan from Jonnie Williams to his wife.
 This directly challenges sworn testimony from Williams who said he spoke with the Governor about the loan and that he would not have made it otherwise.

 Williams has been told he could go to prison if any of his testimony is found to be false.

 Former Virginia Governor Bob McDonnell told jurors Thursday in the corruption trial against him and his wife Maureen that he was heartbroken in 2011 that his marriage might be over.
 Defense attorneys for the former governor presented an e-mail he wrote to his wife over Labor Day weekend in 2011.
 McDonnell was forbidden to read it aloud by Judge James Spencer, but was permitted to summarize it for the jury.